-If you qualify for accommodations because of a disability, please submit your accommodation letter from Disability Services to your faculty member in a timely manner so that your needs can be addressed.
 Disability Services determines accommodations based on documented disabilities in the academic environment.
-Information on requesting accommodations is located on the Disability Services website.
+If you qualify for accommodations because of a disability, submit your accommodation letter from Disability Services to your faculty member in a timely manner so your needs can be addressed.
 Contact Disability Services at 303-492-8671 or dsinfo@colorado.edu for further assistance.

-If you have a temporary medical condition, see Temporary Medical Conditions on the Disability Services website.
+If you have a temporary medical condition or required medical isolation for which you require accommodation, please contact Disability Services and communicate any required accommodations.
+Also see Temporary Medical Conditions on the Disability Services website.